RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/2-Page Components/Process Diagram Component/Process Diagram Component.md

 1. This will work only for UserTasks.

 2. Clicking on Colourless or Red UserTasks would not navigate you to the corresponding Task Item Profile.
-This is because the system did not actionise such tasks.
+This is because the system did not action such tasks.
 :::

 ## Navigate to diagram with Process Run